 IVY KATZ, LPC, E-RYT

-Ivy first found Street Yoga in 2011 shortly after moving to Portland.
-She was immediately moved by their mission and knew she wanted to be involved.
+Ivy first found Street Yoga in 2011.
+She was immediately moved by the mission and knew she wanted to be involved.
 She completed her training in March 2011, and has been a teacher with us ever since.

 Ivy has worked in the mental health field since 2007 including wilderness therapy, residential treatment, community mental health agencies and private practice.
 Her experience and teaching as a trainer draws from her training and experience as a somatic oriented psychotherapist working with a variety of populations along with teaching yoga to a range of different student population in many different settings.
 Ivy also has experience developing trauma sensitive curriculum for an outdoor based therapy program she helped create that she still continues to work for part time.

 Ivy has taught classes for Street Yoga at a variety of different sites including several residential treatment centers, alternative schools, shelters and classes for caregivers.
 As a teacher she hopes to help students feel safe to be present and experience their world in an embodied way.
 She hopes to empower students to access choice, and a stronger sense of trust and freedom within themselves to better connect with the world around them.